rnanosaur/rnanosaur.github.io/collections/_posts/2021-11-23-connect-to-real.md

 ---
 title: "TCS 133 - Connect to the real NanoSaur robot"
-excerpt: "We will connect to the real Nanosaur robot and we will control it using ROS2."
+excerpt: "We will connect to the real Nanosaur robot and we will control it using ROS 2."
 classes: wide
 link: https://app.theconstructsim.com/#/LiveClass/8953502c-39c2-414f-9685-db54cac211bb
 categories: